-Dear [ICANN Representatives]:
+Dear Chairman Crocker and President Marby:

-This letter agreement confirms the request of the Community Working Group on behalf of the _________________ (the “Names Community”) that ICANN serve as the signatory for the Names Community under the Community Agreement.
+This letter confirms the request of the Cross Community Working Group to Develop an IANA Stewardship Transition Proposal on Naming Related Functions (“CWG”) on behalf of the Country Code Names Supporting Organization (“ccNSO”), the Security and Stability Advisory Committee (“SSAC”), the Generic Names Supporting Organization (“GNSO”), the At Large Advisory Committee (“ALAC”) and the Governmental Advisory Committee (“GAC”) (collectively, the “Names Community”) that ICANN serve as the signatory for the Names Community under the Community Agreement.
 This request is expressly conditioned on ICANN serving in this capacity for the benefit of the Names Community, and specifically as follows:

-ICANN will enter into the IANA IPR Community Agreement with the IETF Trust, the Numbers Community, and the Protocol Parameter Community, a form of which is attached hereto as Schedule 1, on behalf of the Names Community and will perform the responsibilities identified therein on behalf of the Names Community.
+ICANN will enter into the IANA IPR Community Agreement with the IETF Trust, the AFRINIC Ltd (“AFRINIC”), APNIC Pty Ltd, (“APNIC”), American Registry for Internet Numbers, Ltd (“ARIN”), Latin American and Caribbean Internet Addresses Registry (“LACNIC”), Réseaux IP Européens Network Coordination Centre (“RIPE NCC”) (collectively, the “Number Resource Organization” (“NRO”) or the “Numbers Community”), and the Internet Engineering Task Force, an activity of the Internet Society, a District of Columbia non-profit corporation (the “Protocol Parameter Community”), a form of which is attached hereto as Schedule 1, on behalf of the Names Community.
+ICANN will only perform the responsibilities identified therein on behalf of the Names Community as expressly set forth below or as expressly requested by the Names Community.
 Any capitalized terms used but not defined in this letter agreement have the meanings set forth in the Community Agreement.

+The CWG shall act on behalf of the Names Community in connection with the Community Agreement, including when instructing ICANN in its role as signatory of the Community Agreement.
+In the event the CWG no longer exists, the Chairs of the ccNSO, SSAC, GNSO, ALAC and GAC, collectively, shall act on behalf of the Names Community in connection with the Community Agreement.

-ICANN will follow the instruction of the Names Community related to the persons to be appointed as CCG Representatives and the CCG co-chair on behalf of the Names Community.
-The process for selecting such CCG Representatives and CCG co-chair will be determined by the Names Community.
-ICANN will not replace the CCG Representatives or CCG co-chair on behalf of the Names Community unless instructed by the Names Community, and ICANN will follow the recommendations of the Names Community with regard to removing or replacing CCG Representatives and the CCG co-chair on behalf of the Names Community.
-The initial CCG Representatives and CCG co-chair designated by ICANN to represent the Names Community will be: [__________], [__________], and [__________], as co-chair.
+ICANN will follow the instructions of the Names Community related to the persons to be appointed as the initial CCG Representatives and the CCG Representative to be appointed as the initial CCG co-chair (“CCG Names Co-Chair”) on behalf of the Names Community.
+The process for selecting such CCG Representatives and CCG Names Co-Chair will be determined by the Names Community.
+The initial CCG Representatives and CCG Names Co-Chair appointed to represent the Names Community will be: [__________], [__________], and [__________], as CCG Names Co-Chair.

-ICANN will not interfere with or override decisions by the CCG Representatives or CCG co-chair on behalf of the Names Community that are set forth as responsibilities of the CCG Representatives or CCG co-chair on behalf of the Names Community, as applicable, in the Community Agreement.
+ICANN acknowledges that, pursuant to Section 2.3(d) of the Community Agreement, a communication from the CCG Names Co-Chair will be treated as a communication from the Names Community when the communication identifies itself as such.

+After the appointment of the initial CCG Representatives and the CCG Names Co-Chair, all further actions or decisions to be taken by the Names Community under the Community Agreement will be made by the Names Community and communicated by the CCG Names Co-Chair pursuant to Section 2.3(d) and not by ICANN.
+In particular, the CCG Names Co-Chair shall communicate, and ICANN will not pre-empt, interfere with or override:

+The appointment, removal or replacement of any CCG Representatives or CCG Names Co-Chairs.

-ICANN will follow the instruction of the Names Community related to a request by the Names Community that the IETF Trust seek from the IETF approval of an amendment to the governing documents of the IETF Trust to permit transfer of the IANA Intellectual Property to a third party, per Section 4.4 of the Community Agreement.
+A request that the IETF Trust seek from the IETF approval of an amendment to the governing documents of the IETF Trust to permit transfer of the IANA Intellectual Property to a third party, per Section 4.4 of the Community Agreement.